 We provide the Management Committee with confirmation of compliance as part of BHA's Management Accounts.
-Compliance testing is also carried out as part of the financial projections and we expect that existing loan covenants will continue to be met comfortably.
+Compliance testing is also carried out as part of the financial projections, and we expect that existing loan covenants will continue to be met comfortably.

-Later in 2023/24, we plan to discuss the release of security with the Clydesdale Bank as we have repaid a significant amount of loans in the past 3 years.
-This has been delayed due to the Coronavirus pandemic.
+Later in 2024/25, we plan to discuss the release of security with Clydesdale Bank as we have repaid a significant amount of loans in the past 3 years.